 There is a wonderful Dilbert cartoon where the pointy-haired boss says, “Our differentiating value-added strategy is transformational change.”
 He then asks, “How was that?
 Does anyone feel different?”
 Alice answers, “my urge to hurl has increased slightly.”
 To which he replies, “That’s what change feels like.”

 Leading is about connecting, not clearing the task list.

 Clearing the task list is managing.

 If you want to lead, people need to move ahead in your list of priorities to the very top.
 That’s what has always changed things for me.
 I suspect for you, too.

 Ⓒ The Big Game Hunter, Inc., Asheville, NC 2020, 2022

 ABOUT JEFF ALTMAN, THE BIG GAME HUNTER

 Jeff Altman, The Big Game Hunter is a career and leadership coach who worked as a recruiter for more than 40 years.
-He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 1900 episodes, and is a member of The Forbes Coaches Council.
+He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 2300 episodes.
+He also hosts

-Are you interested in 1:1 coaching, interview coaching, advice about networking more effectively, how to negotiate your offer or leadership coaching?
+Are you interested in 1:1 coaching?
 Please click here to see my schedule to book a free discovery call or schedule time for coaching.